whrrl/BruFinanceApp/README.md

 # Introduction of [Brú Finance](https://bru.finance/)

 Brú is solving these problems of the DeFi lending ecosystem by creating a decentralized tokenized bond market that connects liquidity providers (lenders) in the developed world with high yield accruing emerging market debt, secured by real-world assets like commodities, equities, gold, inventory, receivables, etc. Brú Finance is currently live on the Polygon mainnet, and to make the platform multi-chain supportive we will use infura RPC service.
 The liquidity providers(lenders) connect to the platform via a mobile app wherein we are using Wallet Connect for interaction.
-We will be adding Metamask SDK to connect the wallet in our mobile application.
+We are now adding Metamask SDK to connect the wallet in our mobile application.
 Our web app is live on : [https://bru.finance/](https://bru.finance/)

 # Getting Started